macaugh/oss-fuzz/FUZZING_README.md

 - Detailed crash reports with file previews
 - Periodic statistics in logs (every 10 minutes)
 - Deduplication of crashes by hash
+- Daily introspector reports for coverage analysis (sent to Discord)

 ### Resource Management
 - CPU and memory limits per fuzzer